uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

-1 What is a POJO class in REST Assured?

-In REST Assured, a POJO class stands for Plain Old Java Object.
-It’s basically a simple Java class that we use to represent the request or response data in a structured way.
-Instead of writing raw JSON directly in our code, we create a POJO class with variables, constructors, getters, and setters.
-REST Assured then automatically converts this POJO into JSON when sending the request body and also converts the JSON response back into a POJO object.
-This makes the code cleaner, easier to maintain, and more readable during API automation.

-2 What is serialization and deserialization in API testing?

-Serialization is the process of converting a Java object into a format like JSON or XML so that it can be easily sent over the network.
-In API testing, we usually use serialization when we need to send request data in JSON format.
-Instead of manually creating a JSON string, we create a Java object and let the serialization process automatically convert it into JSON.
-This makes our code cleaner, easier to maintain, and reduces chances of human error.
-For example, in Rest Assured, when we pass a Java object in the .body() method, it gets automatically serialized into JSON before sending the API request.

-Deserialization is the reverse process of serialization.
-It means converting a JSON or XML response from the API back into a Java object.
-In simple terms, when we receive a response from the server, instead of reading raw JSON data, we can map that response directly to a Java class (POJO).
-This makes it easier to extract and validate specific fields like name, id, or status.
-In Rest Assured, deserialization happens automatically when we use methods like .as(ClassName.class) to convert the response body into a Java object.
-It helps in writing clean, readable, and easily maintainable test scripts.

-3 How do you send a POJO class as a request body in REST Assured?
-To send a POJO class as a request body in REST Assured, we first create a POJO class that represents our JSON structure — with variables, constructors, and getter-setter methods.
-Then we create an object of that POJO and simply pass it inside the .body() method.
-REST Assured automatically converts the POJO object into JSON format before sending the request.

-4 How do you deserialize JSON response to a POJO in REST Assured?
-In REST Assured, deserialization means converting the JSON response into a Java object.
-We just create a matching POJO class and use response.as(POJOClass.class).
-REST Assured handles the conversion internally using the Jackson library

-5 How do you integrate REST Assured with TestNG or JUnit?

-To integrate REST Assured with TestNG, I first add both the REST Assured and TestNG dependencies in the Maven pom.xml file.
-Then, I create a Java class for my test cases and import both REST Assured and TestNG packages.
-Inside that class, I use TestNG annotations like @BeforeClass to set up the base URI and @Test to write the actual API test methods using REST Assured.

-Finally, I execute the test cases either directly from the IDE or through the testng.xml file, which helps in grouping and managing multiple API test classes.
-The results are automatically displayed in TestNG’s HTML report.

 6 How do you pass Content-Type and Accept headers?
 In REST Assured, I pass the Content-Type and Accept headers to define the type of data I’m sending and the type of data I want in the response.
 The Content-Type header tells the server the format of the request body, like application/json, and the Accept header tells the server what kind of response format I expect.